 - PhD program offered by Emory, Georgia Tech and Peking University (China)

 - MD/PhD program offered by Emory and Georgia Tech

-- Centers of nanotechnology, predictive health, regenerative medicine and safe water
+- Centers of nanotechnology, predictive health, regenerative medicine, immunoengineering, malaria research and clean air

 - Programs in cardiovascular medicine, high-speed computing, pediatrics, robotics and vaccines